Signed in as:

 Thank you for your support!

 This flock of fuzzies has special nutritional needs to keep them in good health.
-Help Luckydog with food, supplements, supplies, and vet care.
-Anything not spent on diet/health supplies will cover general pet upkeep to keep them healthy.
-The pets will gladly accept in-kind donations of raw non-GMO foods ( prey-model (80/10/10 and 84/6/10 grind), ground Diestel turkey thigh and our preferred cleaning supplies (pick-a-size paper towels and hydrogen peroxide).
+Help Luckydog with food, supplements, supplies, and vet care (over $3,000/mo).
+Anything not spent on diet/health supplies will cover things like grooming, beds, crates, catios and toys to keep them happy and healthy.
+The pets will gladly accept in-kind donations of raw non-GMO foods ( prey-model (80/10/10 and 84/6/10 grinds), and cleaning supplies (pick-a-size paper towels and hydrogen peroxide).

 Help us creater safe-spaces for the pets in sanctuary.
-Donte time, talnetor treasure so we can offer th epets fantastic, coyote-proof catios and puppy play-yards.
-If you're a contractor and can help build enclosures, patio covers, etc, please reach out.
+Will you donate time, talent or treasure so we can offer the pets fantastic, coyote-proof catios and play-yards?
+If you're a contractoror handyperson able to build enclosures, patio covers, etc, please reach out.

 Copyright © 2019 - All Rights Reserved.
 "Lucky Dog Sanctuary", "Luckydog", "Luckitty", "Luckitties", "Luckydog Sanctuary", "Lucky Pet Sanctuary", "Heal Thy Pet" , "Pet Restoration Procedures" , "Pet Restoration".
 "Pet Restoration Products" are copyrighted terms.
 Stories of disease or recovery shared on this page are anecdotal and no claims are made to the effectiveness of any treatment, therapy or experiment.